redsanket/spark/external/hadoop/guide/hdfs/faq/hdfs-qa-part-01.rst

 What is the right way to ftp a file on hadoop?
 ----------------------------------------------

-*Is there any example/recommendations for downloading a file from external customer ftp server to grid?*
+*Are there any example/recommendations for downloading a file from external customer ftp server to grid?*

 **Ans:**

-For one time upload, it is more of a manual process where you load the data from your laptop to a gateway and then to HDFS.
+For a one-time upload, manually copy the data from your laptop to a gateway and then copy to HDFS.

-.. sidebar:: Chec the following discussion...
+.. sidebar:: Check the following discussion...

    See :yahoo_jira:`HADOOPPF-51331 - Right way to ftp a file on hadoop <HADOOPPF-51331>`